qchenevier/MBA_memoire/doc/quotes.md

 **Building and Maintaining a Platform**
 Four steps needed to build a successful platform (as opposed to a successful product):
-1. Identify a pain point or use case for a consumer.
+1. Identify a pain point or use case for a consumer [@VanGeest2014].
 2. Identify a core value unit or social object in any interaction between a producer and consumer.
-Pictures, jokes, advice, reviews, information: many people will be both producers and consumers.
+Pictures, jokes, advice, reviews, information: many people will be both producers and consumers [@VanGeest2014].
 3. Design a way to facilitate that interaction.
-Build it as a small prototype that you can curate yourself.
+Build it as a small prototype that you can curate yourself [@VanGeest2014].
 4. Determine how to build a network around your interaction.
-ExOs follow four steps in terms of data and APIs:
+ExOs follow four steps in terms of data and APIs [@VanGeest2014]:
   1. Gather: The algorithmic process starts with harnessing data, which is gathered via sensors, people, or imported from public datasets.
   2. Organize: The next step is to organize the data.
 This is known as ETL (extract, transform and load).
   3. Apply: Once the data is accessible, algorithms such as machine or deep learning extract insights, identify trends and tune new algorithms.
 These are realized via tools such as Hadoop and Pivotal, or even (open source) deep learning algorithms like DeepMind or Skymind.